livingstonb/Discrete_HA/readme.txt

 	Calls:		find_stationary.m

-find_stationary.m - This function finds the stationary distribution and transition matrix
+find_stationary.m - This function finds the stationary distribution
 	for the passed arguments.
 Also returns the policy functions interpolated onto the grid `xgridinput’.
 All outputs are associated with `xgridinput’.
-The argument `ergodic_method’ allows the user to specify an iterative procedure to find the ergodic distribution (ergodic_method=1) or a direct method (ergodic_method=2).
-	The argument `ergodic_tol’ specifies the tolerance of the iterative procedure if ergodic_method is equal to 1.

 	Called by: 	egp_AR1_IID_tax_recode.m